arayq2/xml-dev/XpMatch/README.txt

-In "table" mode, it evaluates a set of expressions relative to every instance of an initial context (which defaults to the document root), and prints only the first evaluation of each expression, thus producing output in a flat file format.
+In "table" mode, it evaluates a set of expressions relative to every instance of an initial context (which defaults to the document root), and prints only the first evaluation of each expression, to produce
+output in a flat file format.
 For columnar fidelity, empty strings are output when expressions are not matched at all.

 The "column" expressions can be specified in two ways: using the -c option (repeated, if needed) with an argument; or using the -t option